flutter/website/src/content/get-started/flutter-for/android-devs.md

 Android has two native user interface systems, Views (XML based) and Jetpack Compose.
 Some fundamentals are shared so this document will provide value no matter what.
-However, if you are coming from Jetpack Compose, see [Flutter for Jetpack Compose devs][] for more information about Jetpack Compose and how samples match up to Flutter examples.
+However, if you are coming from Jetpack Compose, check out [Flutter for Jetpack Compose devs][] for detailed information about Jetpack Compose and how samples match up to Flutter examples.

 To integrate Flutter code into your Android app, see